GC-public-projects/FloatingButton/README.md

 # FloatingButton
-little JetPack compose app with the minimum features required to show and hide a button over the apps
+little JetPack compose app with the minimum features required to show and hide a draggable button over the apps

 ### Project status : Workable, documentation completed